code007-1/Image-Downloader/README.md

 # Image-Downloader
 Download category-wise or all images with the desired resolution from '4kwallpapers.com'

+## Features
+1. Download category-wise images with the desired resolution
+2. Download all images available on the site with the desired resolution

 ## Usage
 1. Clone Repo
 2. Install dependencies => pip install -r requirements.txt